hmcts/ops-runbooks/database/db-queries-from-prod-bastions.md

 # DB Queries from Prod Bastion

-This document itemises steps to take when there is the need to access production database.
+Steps to take when there is the need to access production database.
 Other teams sometimes need certain pieces of information from the production Db and would raise a ticket, providing their sql query and requesting PlatOps run these against production Db as they don't have access to this.